DudhiData/ccf-documentation/Microfluidic_Chip_Demo/My First Microfluidic Chip.md

 Here is an awesome resource to use btw! https://www.youtube.com/@dk-hu3er/videos

-Things to do:
-- Make the mask
-- fabricate the channels on the slide
-- punch input and output ports

 ## Design

 The design of my chip is very simple.
 I wanted to do a quick y-channel mix with followed by a serpentine channel and then the outtake.
 The y-junction combines the two liquids and the serpentine track aids in mixing.
 This should hopefully be a simple first build.